 \subsection{Convex models}

 We now consider the case of convex coupling functions, introduced in section~\ref{sec:convex}.
 This leads to a positive $\epsilon_1$ and the fifth force increases the Newtonian gravity.
-We can again use the approximation (\ref{eps-k-a}) for $\epsilon(k,a)$, define the transition wavenumber $k_{\alpha}(a)$ to the fifth-force regime as in Eq.(\ref{k-alpha-def}), with the asymptotic behaviors (\ref{kalpha-a-low-a})-(\ref{kalpha-a-high-a}), and the minimum values (\ref{kalpha-min-mum-high})-(\ref{kalpha-min-mum-low}).
-For a given comoving wavenumber $k$, the fifth-force regime extends over the time range $[a_-,a_+]$ given by Eqs.(\ref{am-k-def})-(\ref{ap-k-def-mum-high}).
+We can again use the approximation (\ref{eps-k-a}) for $\epsilon(k,a)$, define the transition wave number $k_{\alpha}(a)$ to the fifth-force regime as in Eq.(\ref{k-alpha-def}), with the asymptotic behaviors (\ref{kalpha-a-low-a})-(\ref{kalpha-a-high-a}), and the minimum values (\ref{kalpha-min-mum-high})-(\ref{kalpha-min-mum-low}).
+For a given comoving wave number $k$, the fifth-force regime extends over the time range $[a_-,a_+]$ given by Eqs.(\ref{am-k-def})-(\ref{ap-k-def-mum-high}).

 In the time interval $[a_-,a_+]$, the factor $(1+\epsilon)$ in the linear evolution equation (\ref{DL}) is dominated by $\epsilon$ and becomes large and positive.
 This means that the linear growing mode $D_+(k,a)$ grows much faster than in the $\Lambda$-CDM scenario, and increasingly so for higher $k$ because of the $k^2$ dependence of $\epsilon(k,a)$ in Eq.(\ref{eps-k-a}).
-Moreover, this fifth-force regime starts earlier and ends later for higher wavenumbers.
-Therefore, $D_+(k,a)$ is more strongly amplified for higher wavenumbers.
-At low wavenumbers, $k < k_{\alpha}^{\min}$, the fifth force was never relevant and we again recover the $\Lambda$-CDM prediction.
+Moreover, this fifth-force regime starts earlier and ends later for higher wave numbers.
+Therefore, $D_+(k,a)$ is more strongly amplified for higher wave numbers.
+At low wave numbers, $k < k_{\alpha}^{\min}$, the fifth force was never relevant and we again recover the $\Lambda$-CDM prediction.
 We refer to \cite{Brax:2016vpd} for a more detailed analysis, for the case $\gamma=1$.

 This agrees with the results shown in Fig.~\ref{fig_Dp_convex}.
 For $k \ll 10 h {\rm Mpc}^{-1}$ we recover the slow $\Lambda$-CDM growth of matter perturbations, while for $k \gg 10 h {\rm Mpc}^{-1}$ we have a very fast amplification phase around $a_{\alpha}$.
 This leads to a sharp increase in the logarithmic linear power spectrum $\Delta_L(k)$ at high $k$, shown in Fig.~\ref{fig_DeltaL_k_convex}.
 In a fashion similar to the concave case, $\gamma = 10^{-3}$ and $10^{-6}$ give similar departures from the $\Lambda$-CDM power, with now a strong amplification that appears at somewhat larger scales than for $\gamma=1$.